zalando/zally/server/rules.md

 If all paths start with the same prefix then it would be cleaner to extract that into the basePath rather than repeating for each path.

+## H002: Avoid x-zally-ignores

+The x-zally-ignores extension should be used sparingly for temporary exceptional circumstances.
+Use encourages deviation from agreed standards.
+For longer term solutions please discuss disabling or adjusting the rule with your team.

 ## 131: Use Hyphenated HTTP Headers

 Header names should be hyphenated rather than use underscores or other separators